TronFortyTwo/Tux-in-Space/type.typ

 		PARENT: Planet

 			NAME: Earth analog
-			DESCRIPTION: An Earth analog is a terrestrial planet whit characteristich much similar to the Earth's characteristics
+			DESCRIPTION: An Earth analog is a terrestrial planet much similar to the Earth
 			PARENT: Terrestrial planet

 			NAME: Lava planet
-			DESCRIPTION: A lava planet is a type of terrestrial planet whit the surface completely covered whit lava
+			DESCRIPTION: A lava planet is a type of terrestrial planet with the surface completely covered by lava
 			PARENT: Terrestrial planet

 			NAME: Super Earth